What is GDPR?

 3. Information we store on our customers’ end-users (visitors)

 - We may collect and store information from your end-users (visitors) regarding their use of your website.
-Information such as: pages visited, links clicked, non-sensitive text entered, mouse movements, as well as information more commonly collected, such as his/her IP address, referring URL, browser, operating system, cookie information, device and any other information from the visitor regarding his/her use of your website.
+Information such as: pages visited, links clicked, non-sensitive text entered, mouse movements, as well as information more commonly collected, such as his/her IP address, referring URL, operating system, device, browser (User agent), cookie information, and any other information from the visitor regarding his/her use of your website.

 - If a visitor opts-in one of your poptins, we store that information for you.
 This information is based on what fields you chose to add in your poptin and includes all the information your subscriber provides there such as name, email, phone etc.